guttih/voffcon/README.md

 + [Node.js](https://nodejs.org/en/) To run the Node server

 ### Windows 7 problem when installing mongoDB
-If you are having problem installing mongoDB on windows 7, then you could try the following
+If you are having problem installing mongoDB on windows 7, then you could try the following.

 1. Do not have spaces in the installation folder for example do NOT install to "C:\Program Files\MongoDB", better would be "C:\MongoDB"
 2. Try to run Run : "C:\MongoDB\Server\3.2\bin\mongod.exe"
 3. If you get a hotfix error when running Mongo, install this [Hotifx](http://hotfixv4.microsoft.com/Windows%207/Windows%20Server2008%20R2%20SP1/sp2/Fix405791/7600/free/451413_intl_x64_zip.exe)  and goto step 2.
 4. if you are still having problems then this worked for me.
-Open the cmd.
+Open the command window (cmd) and do the following.
 ```shell
 C:
 cd C:\MongoDB\Server\3.2